mevimo/youbit/README.md

 ## How large can my file be?
 YouBit encodes your files in chunks, so we are not limited by memory, but we are limited by YouTube's maximum video length.
-YouTube video's are allowed to be up to 12 hours long, or 128GB, whichever comes first.
+YouTube videos are allowed to be up to 12 hours long, or 128GB, whichever comes first.
 YouBit will raise exceptions during the encoding process if either of these are violated.
 (*If the YouTube account you are using is not verified, the limit is 15 minutes instead.
 Be sure to verify your account.*)